se-edu/se-book/gatheringRequirements/prototyping/text.md

 </tip-box>
 <p/>

-{{ icon_tip }} Prototyping can be used for _discovering_ as well as _specifying_ requirements %%&nbsp;e.g. a UI prototype can serve as a specification of what to build%%.
+{{ icon_tip }} Prototyping can be used for _discovering_ as well as _specifying_ requirements %%e.g. a UI prototype can serve as a specification of what to build%%.

 </div>